BarboraSal/RNA_dependent_PIP2_associated_nuclear_proteome/README.md

 The second analysis takes the input FASTA sequence database to retrieve intrinsincally disordered regions (IDRs) in proteins from the D2P2 database (https://d2p2.pro).

 The IDRs are then analyzed in terms of their physicochemical properties (pI, GRAVY score) and length.

-## Manuscript data

-The folder contains all data that were used to generate figures presented in the manuscript.

 ## Further information